Outages – Be Prepared

 While our crews have an ongoing schedule of maintaining branches and brush away from PUD equipment, outages can still occur for a variety of reasons including digging, wildlife contact, car accidents, equipment failure, and the usual storms that bring down branches and trees.
 The following tips also work in conjunction with your disaster plan and emergency kit:

 1. Have flashlights/lanterns and batteries stocked up.
 We recommend ones with LED lights as they are long lasting, safe, and BRIGHT!
-Tip: Keep one or two flashlights close at hand where you can easily reach them in the event of an outage, but for the rest store the batteries in a plastic baggie with the flashlight or lantern to avoid battery leakage.
+Tip: Keep one or two flashlights close at hand where you can easily reach them in the event of an outage, but for the rest store the batteries separately with the flashlight or lantern to avoid battery leakage.
 Check your supplies annually along with your smoke detector batteries to ensure you have fresh batteries and that all flashlights/lanterns are working.

 2. Avoid using candles which can cause fires.